Why are returns a problem for online retailers?

 For the grading and testing of electronics items we manufacture electronics benches .
 These can include anti-static worksurfaces, or ESD equipment to protect delicate components.
 We can also design returns processing benches complete with electrical outlets including USB sockets.

-Our packing bench range includes roll holders and material cutters suitable for use with packaging materials such as bubble wrap, corrugated cardboard, and kraft paper.
+Our packing benches range includes roll holders and material cutters suitable for use with packaging materials such as bubble wrap, corrugated cardboard, and kraft paper.

 Additionally for keeping the working area tidy and free of clutter, we can include tool storage for box cutters, tape dispensers, or cleaning products.